 Bill Bailey was 4 time world amateur sprint champion in the years immediately before the Great War.
-Through the 1920s he rode as a track professional, then when he retired he was taken on by Saxon Cycles as their chief engineer.
+Through the 1920s he rode as a track professional, then when he retired he became coach to the GB team and also was taken on by Saxon Cycles as their chief engineer.
 His influence is clearly seen on this Saxon Bailey track bike.
 Its upright geometry and shallow fork rake gave sharp, nervy handling.

 Frame: Saxon.
 Unspecified tube set.
 Saxon lugs.